 Room and board may be earned through local employment at a minimum rate of $10.00 per hour for a maximum of 24 hours per week.
 The Institute normally discourages Sunday employment since part of the program involves weekend ministries.
 Of course, one may augment his or her costs for tuition and room and board with personal savings and/or help from one’s parents.
 Students must handle their own health insurance.

-- A transcript from high school (also from college, if applicable) or a GED grade record
+- Submit transcripts from high school (also from college, if applicable) or a GED grade record

-- A statement of one’s SAT or ACT scores (if not on one’s transcript)
+- Submit a statement of one’s SAT or ACT scores (if not on one’s transcript)

 - Provide 3 references who will complete the reference forms that we send them